flashlight/wav2letter/tutorials/1-librispeech_clean/README.md

 We will use "clean" speech subset of [Librispeech](http://www.openslr.org/12) corpus.
 The dataset consits of read English speech (sampled at 16KHz) from public domain audio books.

-Before starting this tutorial, we require that you have successfully downloaded and built wav2letter++ using the instruction [here](installation.md).

 ### Step 1: Data preparation

 Create an experiment path and download the dataset.